shirlync/hackerrank-sql-challenges/README.md

-# hackerrank-sql-challenges
+# Overview
-Shirlyn Chua's solutions to HackerRank SQL challenges
+* This is my solutions to Hacker Rank SQL Challenges
+* Documenting my journey in becoming a better data analyst